About Us at All Saints’ Church Staplehurst

 Recycle your inkjet cartridges and mobile phones to help us raise much-needed funds through Recycle4Charity.co.uk

 Links with Schools in the Parish

 We have strong links with schools in the area.
-The Rector takes assemblies at Staplehurst Primary School and Angley School in Cranbrook.
+The Rector takes assemblies at Staplehurst Primary School.

 Affiliation/links to other organizations/churches

 The “Churches Together” in Staplehurst enables all churches in the village to work and worship together.
-Regular events include joint worship on the 5th Sundays at each church in turn; Tuesday coffee mornings; distribution of Easter and Christmas cards, detailing services within all four churches; and the organisation of the Christian Aid collection for Staplehurst.
+Regular events include joint worship on the 5th Sunday at each church in turn; distribution of Easter and Christmas cards, detailing services within all four churches; and the organisation of the Christian Aid collection for Staplehurst.